 Lastly, dress the space with fairy lights.

-I chose a thicker ribbon to cater for all the foliage.
+I chose a thicker ribbon to cater to all the foliage.
 I'll use the rest to wrap gifts for Christmas!